microsoft/vscode-wiki/December-2015-Plan.md

 **WORK IN PROGRESS**

 ## Dates
-- Insider channel update Dec 14th
+- `insider` channel update Dec 14th
-- Stable channel update Dec 18th
+- `stable` channel update Dec 18th

 Most of the VS Code team is on vacation from Dec 20th until January 4th.